-Libtomcrypt provides several block ciphers all in a plain vanilla ECB block mode.
-Its important to first note that you should never use the ECB modes directly to encrypt data.
+LibTomCrypt provides several block ciphers with an ECB block mode interface.
+It's important to first note that you should never use the ECB modes directly to encrypt data.
 Instead you should use the ECB functions to make a chaining mode or use one of the provided chaining modes.
 All of the ciphers are written as ECB interfaces since it allows the rest of the API to grow in a modular fashion.